openpipelines-bio/openpipeline/README.md

 ### Retrieving a list of a workflow parameters

-A list of workflows arguments can be consulted in multiple ways
+A list of workflows arguments can be consulted in multiple ways:

 - On [Viash Hub](https://www.viash-hub.com/packages/openpipeline/latest)
 - In the [reference